Zulip for instructors¶

 /poll [TITLE]command to make lightweight non-anonymous polls.
 For anonymous polls, someone has used a bot called Errbot, but we don’t currently know much about that.

-Support for bots and other advanced features (more like permission to recommend them).
+Support for bots and other advanced features (more like permission to recommend them, bot support works very well already).